-Activate Identity Monitoring
+Activate Credit and Identity Monitoring and Restoration

-To help relieve concerns and restore confidence following this incident, we have secured the services of Kroll to provide identity monitoring to you at no cost for one year.
-Kroll is a global leader in risk mitigation and response, and their team has extensive experience helping people who have sustained an unintentional exposure of confidential data.
-Your identity monitoring services include Credit Monitoring, Fraud Consultation, and Identity Theft Restoration.
+To help relieve concerns and restore confidence following this incident, we have secured the services of Kroll to provide credit and identity monitoring and restoration at no cost to you for 24 months.
+Kroll is a global leader in risk mitigation and response, and its team has extensive experience helping people who have sustained an unintentional exposure of confidential data.
+Your services include Credit Monitoring, Fraud Consultation, and Identity Theft Restoration.
+If you are currently enrolled in Identity Monitoring and Restoration through Kroll, please contact the call center at (855) 618-3208 to take advantage of this offer, rather than signing up online as described below.